maelfabien/maelfabien.github.io/_posts/2020-7-24-speech_reco_4.md

 We can adapt the parameters of acoustic models to better match the observed data, using:
 - Maximum A Posteriori (MAP) adaptation of HMM/GMM
-- Maximum Likelihood Linear Regression (MLLR) of GMMs
+- Maximum Likelihood Linear Regression (MLLR) of GMMs, and cMLLR
 - Learnung Hidden Unit Contributions (LHUC) for NNs

 ### **MAP training of GMMs**